30 Different Types of Beetles in Texas

 16. Black Carpet Beetle

-The Black Carpet Beetle is a type of beetle native to the state of Texas.
-This beetle is small and black in color, with adults ranging from 2-5mm long.
+The Black Carpet Beetle is a type of beetle native to Texas.
+This beetle is small and black, with 2-5mm long adults.

-It is characterized by its hard and shiny exoskeleton, which is often covered in small scales.
+It is characterized by its hard and shiny exoskeleton, often covered in small scales.

 The Black Carpet Beetle is a pest that feeds on carpets and other fabrics, making them an unwelcome guest in any home.